nathwagana/https-express/README.md

 ```
 </br>

-After generation, put the files on components folder (or change the path on index.js lines 8 and 9).
+After generation, put the files on src/components folder (or change the path on index.js lines 8 and 9).

 </br>